nuwuxian/rl_attack/README.md

 # rl_attack
-Currently, we only implement the white-box attack without attention based on mlp-policy.
-We will support attention and lstm-policy in the following days.
+We implement the code both for RNN and MLP victim policy with interpretation

 ## Dependencies